 First, make note of the GitHub repository that stores the descriptors for the tool.

-Second, hit the plus button on the bottom right and select ‘Use CWL, WDL
+Second, hit the plus button on the top left and select ‘Create tool with

 repository and image registry match your previous tool.
 Note that we